 The other night, I made Gordon Ramsay’s: Sheppards Pie.
 Delish and easy.

 I don’t love baking.
 But hell I might even get it a go if this lasts long enough.
 Feel free to send me your favourite recipes.

 Adopt or Foster a Puppy

 If you’ve been considering getting a pet – this could be the time.
 You’re home and available to train them.
 This is not a casual decision though.
 Adoption is for keeps.
 If you can’t make a long-term commitment then consider a foster during your quarantine.

 Take a Course

-Redecorate, remodel a room (or several rooms).
-Never a better time for household projects and fresh paint does wonders.
+Redecorate, and remodel a room (or several rooms).
+Never a better time for household projects and fresh paint does a world of wonder.

 Practice/Learn an Instrument

 This may make you really unpopular with your family or housemates.
 But if you live alone – go for it.
 If you happen to be any good – your neighbours might appreciate it.
 We’ve all seen the beautiful videos from the balconies of Italy.